zakimjz/zakimjz.github.io/pages/courses/datamining/assign4.md

 For initializing the $\mathbf{w}$ vector, you may use np.ones(), a vector of all ones.

+Also, you can verify that the $\mathbf{w}$ vector found using batch gradient descent is close to the one computed using the closed-form solution in equation (23.32).

 ## Part II (CSCI6390): Kernel Regression

 In addition, implement the kernel regression Algorithm 23.4 using Gaussian